 One of the most beautiful cities in the U.S. is also one of the most frustrating for drivers.
 While the traffic on the outskirts of San Francisco is excruciating on a good day, the hilly and crowded streets inside the city are worse.

 Do not attempt to take your trailer or RV onto streets like Filbert Street for its views of San Francisco Bay or Coit Tower (and its 31.5% grade).
 Also, stay far, far away from crooked Lombard Street.
-In fact, keep your camper out of San Francisco all together.
+In fact, keep your camper out of San Francisco altogether.

 3. Tuweep, Grand Canyon